 This Sanskrit term means “the gathering of the followers of truth”.
 It consists of a group of people getting together in either a house or a hall at regular times and singing the name of God together for an hour or so.
 The chanting is usually accompanied by a harmonium, drums and cymbals.
 This is the regular form of Religious service, which takes place in the lay Hindu community.

 The monastics are all those men and women who have renounced the world and all formal religious expression.
-This means that they no longer perform rituals on behalf of themselves or others and restrict their practices to meditation and study of the Upanishads which deal with theological and philosophical matters, and the teaching of Dharma.
+This means that they no longer execute rituals on behalf of themselves or others and limit their activities to meditation and study of the Upanishads, which deal with theological and philosophical topics, as well as the teaching of Dharma.

 When one becomes disenchanted with material life, and decides to renounce everything, one goes off and take up residence in a monastery (ashram).

-The life of a monk/nun is one of dedication to the spiritual path and the pursuit of enlightenment.
-All their actions are dedicated to the welfare of all beings.
+A monk or nun's life is dedicated to the spiritual path and the quest of enlightenment.
+All of their actions are intended to benefit all beings.